Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Daar got precious few peaceful moments, and Naydra had learned how to nurture them, sustain them, and let him enjoy them.
 After all, he badly needed every opportunity he got.

-Sometimes they were vigorous, other times… quiet.
+Sometimes they were vigorous, other times... quiet.
 Simple.
 The only thing he loved more than doting on her was being brushed and taken care of in turn, and sometimes - like now - it even managed to put him to sleep.
 That was usually a sign that he was exhausted from stress.

 She kept his communicator turned down too, at times like these.
 Not silent - anybody who called needed to be listened to - but enough that he’d wake gracefully rather than with a jolt.
 Which would spare her, seeing as she was completely trapped with him curled around her and on top of her.

 Still.
 It was a shame when the device did inevitably chime and wake him.

-"…Nnnf…balls."
+"...Nnnf... balls."
 Daar grumbled himself awake, snuffled in the top of her headfur, and detangled from their comfortable pile.
 He reached out a long arm and hooked it toward him with his claw.

 "...Yeah?"

-She could smell his anguish hit before he gave any voice to it. "…I unnerstand…no, no. I’m sure they did what they could…yes.
+She could smell his anguish hit before he gave any voice to it. "...I unnerstand... no, no. I’m sure they did what they could... yes.
 I’ll be there. *Full* honors, you hear me?
 Yeah.
 Sorry.
-I’m…yeah.
+I’m... yeah.
 Gimme a few.
 Yeah.
 Bye."

 When he hung up the phone, he crushed Naydra tight to himself and *keened* his agony like she’d never heard him do before.

 A terrible suspicion struck her and she cradled him close.
-"Oh no… Is...
+"Oh no...
+Is...
 Regaari...?" she couldn’t bring herself to ask the question in full, but he shook his head.

 "...No.
 It was Genshi."

-That was maybe *worse,* as Genshi was… had been... one the most important males in Daar’s life, growing up.
+That was maybe *worse,* as Genshi was... had been... one the most important males in Daar’s life, growing up.
 He was a mentor, he’d sponsored a certain troublemaking, high-spirited cub into the Gao’s elite social life, and probably had a claw in getting Daar in front of Stoneback’s recruiters in the first place.
-Disciplining him after his… incident… had been profoundly and personally painful for Daar.
+Disciplining him after his... incident... had been profoundly and personally painful for Daar.
 He’d even mentioned unhappily that he’d felt more personal anguish over it than over the order to nuke most of Gao’s cities.

-*"After all,"* he’d said, *"That was… strategy.
+*"After all,"* he’d said, *"That was... strategy.
 It needed doin’ and there weren’t no other way.
-This was… it was personal."*
+This was... it was personal."*

 It had been difficult for him to wrestle with his guilt over that.

 And now Genshi was gone.
 There’d never be a reconciliation, not that Daar had ever held much hope that there could be.
 She keened softly with him, sharing his grief.

-"How did…?"
+"How did...?"

 There was a hitch in his voice as he growled to himself.
-"I…I dunno yet."
+"I...
+I dunno yet."

 He keened again and fell silent for a long time.

-"…I should…I should go," he said more resolutely.
-"They got Regaari home safe, I need…"
+"...I should...
+I should go," he said more resolutely.
+"They got Regaari home safe, I need..."

 "Go, my love.
 I’ll be here."

 He whined gratefully at her, and was gone.
 Naydra heaved a huge sigh and slumped on the couch with a soft keen for him, and for Genshi.
-She hadn’t known the former Champion well, but…
+She hadn’t known the former Champion well, but...

 ...Whatever else had happened between him and Daar, she hoped he’d died a hero at least.
 He deserved to be remembered well by the Gao.